Procedural rule amendments take effect March 1

 Amended to allow the Chief Justice to authorize the release of information from juvenile records for research purposes.

-The following rule was amended to delete the term “affidavit” from the rule and to replace it with “declaration.”
+The following rule was amended to delete the term “affidavit” and to replace it with “declaration.”

 E. North Dakota Rules of Evidence

-The following rules were amended to delete the term “affidavit” from the rule and to replace it with “declaration.”
+The following rules were amended to delete the term “affidavit” and to replace it with “declaration.”

 Rule 509 - Identity of Informer